NEO vs. Google Classroom

 The Google Classroom interface is not customizable, aside from small aspects such as changing the main theme of a class.
 This might be an inconvenience for schools that wish to add a customized visitor portal, logo, color scheme, or generally want to make their portal feel like their own.

-NEO integrates with the most popular and useful education tools such as Zapier, iCal, Turnitin, Unicheck, xAPI, Office 365, OneDrive, Panopto, GoToMeeting, WebEx, and Zoom.
-In addition, it integrates with Google Drive and G Suite.
+NEO integrates with the most popular and useful education tools such as Zapier, iCal, Turnitin, Unicheck, xAPI, Microsoft 365, OneDrive, Panopto, GoToMeeting, Webex, and Zoom.
+In addition, it integrates with Google Drive, Google Workspace, and more.

 In Google Classroom, you can only use tools such as Google Drive or tools which are part of G Suite for Education.